mwijnands/PluploadMvc/README.md

 ## Release notes

+#### v0.4.0

+- Added an ActionFilter to be used when you want to automatically delete files after post action executed.
+- Added DeleteFile methods to PluploadContext to allow delete a specific file.

 #### v0.3.0

 - Reference (to upload and retrieve files with) is now a string for more flexibility.